agrrh/agrrh.com/technical/jenkins_hacked.md

 Please let me know if you got ideas how to continue investigation.

-Update: After 24 hours head host was locked by hosting provider.
+Update: 24 hours after my abuse, header malware host was locked by it's hosting provider.
+Hoorray!